abhilshit/bookstore/README.md

 as discussed in the Techgig webinar refer the following webpage for the same.

 		http://www.techgig.com/webinar/Building-Secure-RESTful-Web-Services-835

+To execute the project,chechout and import in Eclipse and then Run As->Run on Server (tested on Tomcat).

 The code uses Jax-RS RI annotations along with Apache Jersey.
 The code should work with any other JAX-RS compliant libraries like RestEasy or Apache CXF with minor changes.